turbo-sim/barotropy/docs/dev_notes/old_matlab_readme.md

 ## Getting started

-The installation instructions ar edetailed in the next section.
+The installation instructions are detailed in the next section.
 The script below contains a minimum working example to get started with the code:

 ``` matlab
 %% Minimum working example showcasing the barotropic model